 Palmer’s is a really good brand for body care products.
-Their body butters and lotions are the best for anyone with dry skin types.
+Their body butter and lotions are the best for anyone with dry skin types.
 They definitely tackle all dry skin problems showing visible results.
 That’s why I like this brand.
 Palmer’s Cocoa Butter Body Lotion was my HG Body Lotion and I had used multiple bottles of them throughout my pregnancy.
-I was glad when I received the Palmer’s Skin Therapy Oil on one of the subscription boxes.
-Let me put out my thoughts on this dry skin saviour.
+I was glad when I received Palmer’s Skin Therapy Oil on one of the subscription boxes.
+Let me put out my thoughts on this dry skin savior.

 Uses of Palmer’s Skin Therapy Oil:

-My take on Palmer’s Skin Therapy Oil:
+Palmer’s Skin Therapy Oil Review

-Packaging: Since this is a deluxe sized sample, this comes in a roll on type packaging.
-It is convenient to use on the face but for the body parts, I find rolling over each and every time very time consuming.
-Nevertheless, the full sized product comes in a bottle, so the packaging is not really a big con actually.
+Packaging: Since this is a deluxe-sized sample, this comes in a roll-on type packaging.
+It is convenient to use on the face but for the body parts, I find rolling over each and every time very time-consuming.
+Nevertheless, the full-sized product comes in a bottle, so the packaging is not really a big con actually.
 Even this sample version had various details about the product mentioned on its outer cover.
-Also, since the packaging is translucent, I can easily see the amount of product left inside the roll on tube/bottle.
+Also, since the packaging is translucent, I can easily see the amount of product left inside the roll-on tube/bottle.

-Fragrance: Palmer’s Skin Therapy Oil has a nice rosehip fragrance.
+Fragrance: It has a nice rosehip fragrance.
 It’s faint and completely non-bothering on the nose.

-So I started using every night before heading to bed and within a week I could see great results.
+So I started using it every night before heading to bed and within a week I could see great results.
 My tanned feet were back to normal, which means it brightened them up.
 Dryness and Roughness were completely gone by the second day and my feet were nourished with no white flakes at all.
 It also faded my shoe marks to a great extent.

 - Little goes a long way.

-- Non-greasy, non-staining, fast absorbing lightweight oil.
+- Non-greasy, non-staining, fast-absorbing lightweight oil.